+Variable Description

 Scrssn Numeric field.
-Identifies a patient's scrambled social security number sta3n 3-digit numeric field.
+Identifies a patient's scrambled social security number

+sta3n 3-digit numeric field.
 Represents the VA medical center's station number.
-These can change when facilities merge.
-Adtime Admission time for an inpatient stay. admitday Admission day for an inpatient stay (SAS date) Disday Discharge day for an inpatient stay (SAS date). bsoutday Discharge day for the bedsection bsinday Does not exist; creating the dataset alters this variable.
-If you really need it, consider making a pseudo-bsinday by subtracting LOS from the bsoutday.
-Source numeric field that identifies the source of the data Source 1-XB census 2=XB discharge 3=PB census 4=PB discharge 5=OBS discharge 6=OBS census Los Length of stay.
-Drgwt Diagnostic related weight created by Centers for Medicare and Medicaid Services . . for reimbursing inpatient Medicare stays.
+These

+can change when facilities merge.

+Adtime Admission time for an inpatient stay.

+admitday Admission day for an inpatient stay (SAS date)

+Disday Discharge day for an inpatient stay (SAS date).

+bsoutday Discharge day for the bedsection

+bsinday Does not exist; creating the dataset alters this variable.
+If you really need it,

+consider making a pseudo-bsinday by subtracting LOS from the bsoutday.

+However, this may be imperfect for merging.

+Source Numeric field that identifies the source of the data.

+1=XB census

+2=XB discharge

+3=PB census

+4=PB discharge

+5=OBS discharge

+6=OBS census

+Los Length of stay.

+Drgwt Diagnostic related weight created by Centers for Medicare and Medicaid Services

+for reimbursing inpatient Medicare stays.
 Numeric field.

 Icudays Length of stay in the ICU; 0 if none.

+Drg Diagnostic related group created by Centers for Medicare and Medicaid Services

+for reimbursing inpatient Medicare stays.
+Each group has an associated drgwt- see

+above.
+Numeric field.

+costl Total local cost.
+Represents the entire cost of the stay, reconciled with the local

+G (medical center's expenditures.

-Drg Diagnostic related group created by Centers for Medicare and Medicaid Services for reimbursing inpatient Medicare stays.
-Each group has an associated drgwt- see aast above.
-Numeric field. costi modical contor's expanditures Costn Total national cost Depresents the entire cost of the stay, reconciled with Costii expenditures from all VA medical centers Flag An indicator for local costs that deviate $\pm/-2$ standard deviations from the national 1 145 Costs
+Costn Total national cost.
+Represents the entire cost of the stay, reconciled with

+expenditures from all VA medical centers.

+Flag An indicator for local costs that deviate +/- 2 standard deviations from the national

+costs.

+Not includ ed after FY04.